Online Drawing Development Year One-year intensive

 Portfolio guidelines

-- Images must be JPEG or PNG files, no larger than 200dpi and 4MB per image.
+- Images must be JPEG or PNG files, no larger than 5MB per image.
+Video files must be a maximum of 2 minutes and 250MB.

 - Ensure all images are of good quality.
 Works should be created within the last three years.